HISTORY OF THE ASPENS

 Aspens are unusual in that they grow in large communal groves or more specifically clonal colonies.
 These form from a single seedling.
 They spread widely across the area by roots that erupt above ground as root suckers.
 In my yard, for example, they can spread dozens of feet, invariably coming up in the middle of my lawn.
 Initially looking like weeds, they are not killed by traditional weed killers but need to be pulled out.

 In the Colorado Rockies, snow may come before the aspens change.
-Several years ago the first snowfall of the year came the last day of Summer.
+This year the first snowfall of the year came before the last day of Summer.
 When that occurs, the fragile leaves may die before they turn gold.
 Other times the first snow comes after the change.
 One might see snow and the golden leaves on the ground at the same time.

 In the Roots

 An aspen tree may die, but the root system remains intact, sending up replacements nearby.
 In this way, a grove may survive a large forest fire and is very hardy.
 The trees themselves are subject to a variety of diseases and insects.
-In urban settings, they rarely last more than 25-40 years, and half a dozen of them have died on my property.
+In urban settings, they rarely last more than 25-40 years, and half a dozen of them have died on my property while I’ve lived there over three decades.
 However, in forests, they may live almost 10 times that length, and the root system longer still.

 For you shall go out in joy and be led forth in peace; the mountains and the hills before you shall break forth into singing, and all the trees of the field shall clap their hands. -Isaiah 55:12